China is New Zealand's second-largest international tourism market, with almost 400,000 visitors coming to New Zealand over the past year.

 ADS and the China Market Development Unit

-Establishing a quality end-to-end travel experience is the core focus for Tourism New Zealand's China Market Development Unit.
+Establishing a quality end-to-end travel experience is the core focus for our China Market Development Unit.
 In place since 2007, the team monitors the quality of tours run as part of the Approved Destination Status (ADS) programme, to ensure Chinese visitors enjoy quality holiday experiences in New Zealand, helping drive the long-term growth of this market.
 Find out more about ADS here.

 The China Toolkit is available to help the New Zealand tourism sector deliver quality experiences to Chinese visitors.
-The China Toolkit's focus is to help the visitor sector develop and deliver products that Chinese visitors value and enjoy - by providing in one place a collection of useful tools that businesses can access.
+The Toolkit's focus is to help the visitor sector develop and deliver products that Chinese visitors value and enjoy - by providing in one place a collection of useful tools that businesses can access.
+Read more here.